 Signs of neglect or abuse can be physical, behavioural or developmental.
 They can exist in the relationships between children and parents/carers or between children and other family members/other persons.
 A cluster or pattern of signs is more likely to be indicative of neglect or abuse.
 Children who are being abused may hint that they are being harmed and sometimes make direct disclosures.
-Disclosures should always be taken very seriously and should be acted upon, for example, by informing the HSE Children and Family Services.
-The child should not be interviewed in detail about the alleged abuse without first consulting with the HSE Children and Family Services.
+Disclosures should always be taken very seriously and should be acted upon, for example, by informing Tusla.
+The child should not be interviewed in detail about the alleged abuse without first consulting with Tusla.
 This may be more appropriately carried out by a social worker or An Garda Síochána.
 Less obvious signs could be gently explored with the child, without direct questioning.
 Play situations, such as drawing or story-telling, may reveal information.